micwallace/wallacepos/README.md

 2. Visit /installer in your browser & follow the installation wizard.

-3. Login to the admin dashboard at /admin, from the menu go to Settings -> Utilities and click the Start button under Feed Server.
+3. Login to the admin dashboard at /admin, from the menu go to Settings -> Utilities and make sure the feed server has been started successfully.

 ## Deploying using dokku